Glossary of billing terms

 Proof of health insurance: A valid insurance card including the address where claims are to be filed.

-Self-pay patient: A person who has no insurance or does not want the services rendered filed with his/her insurance company.
+Self-pay patient: A person who has no insurance or does not want the services rendered to be filed with his or her insurance company.
 This patient must make a pre-care deposit.

 Statement: A record of account status (blue and white form) sent to patients monthly to patients to advise of the previous period's transactions and activity on the account.

 Supplemental/secondary claimform: If you have supplemental/secondary insurance, Mayo Clinic will submit claims to those carriers on your behalf.

 Uninsured patient: A patient without medical insurance.
 Uninsured patients are required to make a pre-care deposit.

 Usual, customary and reasonable (UCR): Predetermined allowable limits used by insurance carriers to limit the maximum amount they will pay on a given service as governed by their contract with the patient.
 Please note that Mayo does not accept predetermined UCR health-insurance amounts for health plans with which we do not participate.